apervmm/polyPlace/README.md

-polyPlace is a game inspired by r/Place game.
+polyPlace is a game inspired by r/Place.

 Prod: https://poly-place-client.vercel.app/